mtitinger/zz_doc/01_development_methods/SEPASSRFNT-41-ci.md

 ![image](../images/ci-package.drawio.png)

-### Software Integration Quality Monitoring
+### FLOW: Software Integration Quality Monitoring

 Every night, all contributions are tested as an integrated system : IT are run.
 The tells is the current global state of the "develop" baseline, is suitable for branching to a release baseline "tlgate-vMM.mm".

 ![image](../images/ci-nightly.drawio.png)

-### Release Production and Qualificationn
+### FLOW: Release and Qualification

+Please make sure you've read the [Release Strategy (Q/A document)](../10_production_methods/release-strategy.md) first.

+In a nutshell:
+* when the software from a given baseline can be successfully built and tested for Integration Tests (IT), it can be tagged as a Release Candidate (RC).
-A release baseline, can be created and customer-qualified by running the Acceptance Tests (AT).
+* A Release requires a RC to be customer-qualified by running the Acceptance Tests (AT).
-Release Candidate (rc) baselines are created, by branching a good nightly build into a protected "tlgate-vMM.mm-rcx" branch.
-Release Candidates are transformed into Releases, if Acceptance Tests pass.

 AT are run by a human operator, using real Modbus hardware slaves, and SCADA-like tools (modpoll).

 ![image](../images/ci-release.drawio.png)